ebajcar/web10199_worksheets/syst10199/worksheets/set10.md

 $USRID = "";    // userid with cPanel
 $PASSWD = "";   // used with cPanel
 ```
-Include the file at the beginning of your php files that connedt to the database.
+Include the file at the beginning of your php files in which you connect to the database.

 ## General Process